Sam Johnson (activist)

-Johnson is an international thought leader in developing models of community that build resilience through volunteering and local action.

 Education and career

 Johnson is from rural Canterbury and was educated at Christ's College and the University of Canterbury in New Zealand.
 Johnson graduated from the University of Canterbury with a BA in Politics and Community Engagement in 2015.

 Student Volunteer Army

 Following the 2010 and 2011 earthquakes, Johnson founded the Student Volunteer Army to assist residents with the clean up of liquefaction caused by the earthquakes.
 The Student Volunteer Army was managed by a core team of 15 people and a wider administration of 70 people who managed the three core operations which the SVA focused on; battalions, squadrons and street teams.
 There were 13,000 students volunteering per week.

 Disaster response and preparedness

 In late April and early May 2011, Johnson spent two weeks in Japan following the Tōhoku earthquake and tsunami to set up a Student Volunteer Army at Waseda University.

 Johnson worked to assist mobilising young Nepalese volunteers following the Nepal earthquakes in 2015.

 Johnson and the Student Volunteer Army worked with other young people alongside the UNISDR in preparation for 3rd World Conference on Disaster Risk Reduction.